-- Alana Court BEnvSci, PGDipEnvMgt.
-Senior Approvals Manager with over 18 years' experience and completed the IECA erosion and sediment control training (2013).
-Over 20 years' experience providing advice to managing environmental requirements in the Beetaloo Basin including erosion and sediment control. - James Jentz BEng, RPEQ, CPEng.
+- BENVSci, PGDipEnvMgt.
+Senior Environmental Manager with over 24 years' experience.
+Completed the IECA erosion and sediment control training (2013) and is experienced in providing advice to managing environmental requirements in the Beetaloo Sub-Basin including erosion and sediment control for the past 20 years. - BEng, RPEQ, CPEng.
 Civil Engineer with over 30 years' experience in the design and documentation of civil engineering projects.
-James has signed off all civil drawings under his qualification.
+The bas signed off all civil drawings under his qualification.